How successful was Frome’s move to online programmes

 How long does it take to create each programme?

 Every programme is put together over a three day period.
 We have a team of 5 contributors that provide articles and information.
 Plus the fans that help us with comments and interactions for various items.
 However, we would love more fans to send us information or blogs on Frome Town and their experiences.
 It’s been frantic with so many home games so close together.
+We also hope that some of the previous contributors from seasons gone by will return.

 How do I register to get a programme?